ddobrin/tanzu-spring-cloud-gateway-k8s/README.md

    image: "dev.registry.pivotal.io/spring-cloud-gateway/scg-operator:1.0.0"
 ```

-In the previous section we loaded the scgw container images to docker-desktop which makes the images avilable to
+In the previous section we loaded the scgw container images to docker-desktop which makes the images available to
 the k8s provided by docker desktop, making our lab simpler to run on a laptop.

 4. Execute `./scripts/install-spring-cloud-gateway.sh` you should see output similar to below